KLSU

-KLSU (91.1 FM) is the student-run college radio station owned by Louisiana State University in Baton Rouge, Louisiana.
-It has a free-form radio format, playing adult album alternative music with other genres and specialty programming.
-It is part of the university's Student Media Program with students serving as DJs and management staff.
+KLSU (91.1 FM) is a non-commercial educational radio station licensed to Baton Rouge, Louisiana, United States.
+Owned by Louisiana State University, it has a free-form/college radio format, playing adult album alternative music with other genres, and is part of the university's Student Media Program.
 The studios and offices are in the basement of Hodges Hall.
-It is licensed under the Federal Communications Commission (FCC) as a non-commercial educational (NCE) radio station.

-KLSU is a Class C3 station.
-It has an effective radiated power of 23,000 watts of power, reaching up to 40 mi beyond the LSU campus.
 The transmitter tower is atop Choppin Hall, off Tower Road, on the LSU campus in Baton Rouge.